Gordon Wu: Background

-Wu studied engineering at the University of Manitoba in 1953, then transferred to Princeton University.
-Wu graduated from Princeton with a Bachelor of Science degree in engineering (BSc.Eng.) in 1958, and currently serves as a trustee for the university.
-Before that, he attended Wah Yan College, a Jesuit secondary school in Hong Kong.
+Wu attended Wah Yan College, a Jesuit secondary school in Hong Kong.
+After finishing secondary school he registered in 1953 at the University of Manitoba and studied engineering, then transferred to Princeton University and graduated with a Bachelor of Science degree in engineering (BSc.Eng.) in 1958, and currently serves as a trustee.

 As one of the founders of Hopewell, he was the managing director from 1972 to 2002.
 In January 2002, he retired as the managing director of the company but remains as chairman of the board.
 He was responsible for Hopewell's infrastructure projects in mainland China and Southeast Asia and has been involved in the design and construction of many buildings and development projects in Hong Kong and mainland China.
 He is also the chairman of Hopewell Highway Infrastructure Limited, subsidiary of Hopewell listed in August 2003, and an independent non-executive director of i-Cable Communications Limited.

 In 1984, Wu donated US$5 million worth of his company shares to Princeton University and formed a charity fund.
 Wu also pledged US$100 million to the university, a sum he planned to make available for university use in 2008, on the occasion of his 50th reunion.
 In a talk given in October 2006, however, Wu revealed intentions of making the contribution available to the university sooner.
 He completed this pledge, with the last payment in 2006–2007.

 He is Chairman of the Council of the Hong Kong Polytechnic University.